Low$_2$ computably enumerable sets have hyperhypersimple supersets: Introduction

-In addition to Lachlan's characterisation of hyperhypersimple sets, he also classified the isomorphism types of the resulting Boolean algebras: he showed that the Boolean algebras $\+L^*(A)$ for hyperhypersimple sets~$A$ are precisely the Boolean algebras isomorphic to $\Sigma^0_3$-Boolean algebras --- quotients of the computable, atomless Boolean algebra by $\Sigma^0_3$ ideals.
-We show in this paper that \cref{thm:atomless} can be extended to obtain all such Boolean algebras above any given $\lowtwo$ c.e.\ set (\cref{thm:other_algebras}).
+In addition to Lachlan's characterisation of hyperhypersimple sets, he also classified the isomorphism types of the resulting Boolean algebras: he showed that the Boolean algebras $\+L^*(A)$ for hyperhypersimple sets~$A$ are precisely the $\Sigma_3$-Boolean algebras --- quotients of the computable, atomless Boolean algebra by $\Sigma_3$ ideals.
+We show in this paper that \cref{thm:atomless} can be extended to obtain all such algebras as the lattice of supersets of a superset of any given $\lowtwo$ c.e.\ set.